gridbugs/gridbugs.org/_posts/2020-07-02-roguelike-tutorial2020-part4.md

 shadowcast = "0.7"
 {% endpygments %}

 The `shadowcast` crate doesn't assume anything about how the world is represented.
-In order to compute the visible area, it needs to some things about the world.
+In order to compute the visible area, it needs to know some things about the world.
 In particular, this trait must be implemented:

 {% pygments rust %}
 pub trait InputGrid {